New England Journal of Medicine July 17, 2014

 Endpoint

-Key result: The addition of fenofibrate to simvastatin did not significantly reduce the rate of cardiovascular events compared to simvastatin monotherapy.
+Key result: Adding fenofibrate to simvastatin did not significantly reduce the rates of major cardiovascular events compared to simvastatin alone.

 2011